dansmyers/HonorsThesisGuide/README.md

 2. The opposite: taking forever with the lit review and refusing to move on the actual thesis.
 This is a favorite procrastination technique of insecure grad students.

-3. Identifying a reasonable number of papers, but failing to present their content in a way that demonstrates understanding.
+3. A review that summarizes a more-or-less random set of tangentially related papers, with no regard for their relationships or relative importance.
+This is what you get if you base your research on the top links returned by Google Scholar.

 A good literature review is more than a summary of several articles.
 Rather, it should be a concise overview of the **most important work and key background information** related to your topic.
 The focus of your review should be on **identifying and summarizing relevant and influential articles**.